 The way to define your patient journey is to take control of every facet of the patient journey.
 There is a phrase in business that applies here, and that phrase is “control equals income”.

 Many of us think of control as something harsh.
 Control does not have to be harsh, good positive control is helpful.
 The way to control the patient journey is to move your potential patients through a course of action that they are comfortable with that leads to your goal of acquiring that new patient.
-Providing information that provides a solution to the patients problem in paramount.
-We must always remember that potential patients find your practice because they are seeking a solution to a healthcare issue.
+Providing information that provides a solution to the patients problem is paramount.
+We must always remember that potential patients find your practice because they are seeking a solution to a an issue that chiropractic care will properly address.

 What are the steps to the patient journey?